THE COHORT EIGHT FELLOWS 2018–2020

 PhD candidate, Clinical Child Psychology, University of Kansas

-Dissertation: "Mechanisms underlying the association between parents’ childhood maltreatment on their children’s current experience of family dysfunction"
+Researching the association between parents’ childhood maltreatment on their children’s current experience of family dysfunction.

 Arizona State University Center for Child Well-being